What Is a Ground Source Heat Pump?

 Where Can I Buy Ground Source Heat Pumps in Ireland?

-Procurement is heavily dependent on specialist expertise due to the complex groundworks involved.
+Procurement requires specialist expertise due to the complex groundworks involved.

-• Major Brands: Leading international brands with strong market presence in ground source heat pump Ireland include NIBE, Daikin, Mitsubishi, Kensa, and WaterFurnace.
+• Major Brands: Leading 2026 market brands include NIBE, Daikin, Mitsubishi, Kensa, and Mastertherm.

 Ground Source Heat Pump Hardware Costs

-The heat pump unit itself is similar in cost to a high-end air source unit, but the total hardware cost is dominated by the ground collectors.
+The heat pump unit cost is comparable to high-end air source units, but the total hardware investment includes the ground collector loops.

 How Do I Optimise the Efficiency of My Ground Source Heat Pump?